 When creating investment scenarios for Charting Progress to 2040, the MPO applied guidelines which were designed to strike a balance between large-scale projects that would be included in its Major Infrastructure program and lower cost, operations and management-type projects.
-(For the development of the FFY's 2020-24 TIP, the MPO defined Major Infrastructure projects as those that cost more than \$20 million or that add capacity to the transportation network).
+(Major Infrastructure projects are those that cost more than \$20 million or that add capacity to the transportation network).
 Such a balance would help the MPO address its goals and provide more opportunities for the MPO to distribute federal transportation dollars to projects throughout the region, as opposed to concentrating it in a few large-scale projects.
 Charting Progress to 2040 focused on investing federal transportation dollars over a 20-year period, but several guidelines are relevant to shorter-term TIP programming, including the following: